+5.58.12.
+Refugees

-- 5.65.12.
-Refugees - 5.65.13.
-Those who have experienced, or are fleeing, violence - 5.65.14.
-Specific groups with barriers to opportunity, such as those whose first language is not English, people in social or affordable housing, veterans, those on low incomes or who are homeless - 5.66.
+- 5.58.13.
+Those who have experienced, or are fleeing, violence - 5.58.14.
+Specific groups with barriers to opportunity, such as those whose first language is not English, people in social or affordable housing, veterans, those on low incomes or who are homeless

+- 5.59.
 TfWM will lead the development of the incentive programme and information campaigns.
-Each element of the incentive programme will be taken forward separately and tailored to its specific requirements, in line with the following objectives: - 5.66.1.
-Initial scoping and stakeholder engagement (complete). - 5.66.2.
-Definition of each incentive (complete). - 5.66.3.
+Each element of the incentive programme will be taken forward separately and tailored to its specific requirements, in line with the following objectives: - 5.59.1.
+Initial scoping and stakeholder engagement (complete). - 5.59.2.
+Definition of each incentive (complete). - 5.59.3.
 Detailed definition of programme delivery (complete).

-- 5.66.4.
-Recruitment and initiation of administration and delivery function. - 5.66.5.
-Development of information campaigns prior to launch of each incentive. - 5.66.6.
-Initial incentive packages introduced in 2023/24, once BSIP funding received. - 5.66.7.
-Incentives offered for varying fixed periods (depending on target cohort and specific incentive objective) with TfWM continuing to issue tickets until March 2026. - 5.67.
-Further details on the development of the Passenger Led Recovery Programme are included in in Annex C. - 5.68.
+- 5.59.4.
+Recruitment and initiation of administration and delivery function. - 5.59.5.
+Development of information campaigns prior to launch of each incentive. - 5.59.6.
+Initial incentive packages introduced in 2023/24, once BSIP funding received. - 5.59.7.
+Incentives offered for varying fixed periods (depending on target cohort and specific incentive objective) up until March 2025. - 5.60.
+Further details on the development of the Passenger Led Recovery Programme are included in in Annex B. - 5.61.
 Continuous monitoring and evaluation of the incentive offers, take up and the target groups will be undertaken to ensure the programme objectives are achieved.
-Where incentives are not achieving desired outcomes, the incentive offer will be reviewed, or reallocated to other cohorts of people, where offers and usage are performing strongly, or to new cohorts of people.
+Where incentives are not achieving desired outcomes, the incentive offer will be reviewed, or funding reallocated to other cohorts of people, where offers and usage are performing strongly, or to new cohorts of people.